 Western and Central Pacific Ocean.
 All biomass in this table refers to spawning biomass (SB)

-Stock Status Year of Most Recent Assessment 2012 Assessment Runs Presented Reference case (ref.case) and five sensitivity runs Reference Points Target: $SB > SB{MSY}$ and $F < F{MSY}$ Soft Limit: Not established by WCPFC but evaluated using HSS default of 20% $SB_0$ Hard Limit: Not established by WCPFC but evaluated using HSS default of 10% $SB_0$ Overfishing threshold: $F{MSY}$ Status in relation to Target About as Likely as Not (40-60%) that SB is at or above $SB{MSY}$ Likely (> 60%) that $F$ is at or below $F{MSY}$ Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Unlikely (< 40%) to be below Status in relation to Overfishing Overfishing is Unlikely (< 40%) to be occurring Historical Stock Status Trajectory and Current Status
+Stock Status Year of Most Recent Assessment 2012 Assessment Runs Presented Reference case (ref.case) and six sensitivity runs Reference Points Target: $SB > SB{MSY}$ and $F < F{MSY}$ Soft Limit: Not established by WCPFC but evaluated using HSS default of 20% $SB_0$ Hard Limit: Not established by WCPFC but evaluated using HSS default of 10% $SB_0$ Overfishing threshold: $F{MSY}$ Status in relation to Target About as Likely as Not (40-60%) that SB is at or above SB MSY Likely (> 60%) that F is at or below $F{MSY}$ Status in relation to Limits Soft Limit: Unlikely ( $< 40\%$ ) to be below Hard Limit: Unlikely ( $< 40\%$ ) to be below Status in relation to Overfishing Overfishing is Unlikely ( $< 40\%$ ) to be occurring

-Temporal trend in annual stock status, relative to $SB{MSY}$ (x-axis) and $F{MSY}$ (y-axis) reference points for the Ref.case
+Temporal trend in annual stock status, relative to SB MSY (x-axis) and F MSY (y-axis) reference points for the he Ref.case

-Fishery and Stock Trends Recent Trend in Biomass or Stock biomass declined rapidly through the 1960s, but the Proxy stock decline has been more gradual from 1970 through to 2011.
+Fishery and Stock Trends

+Recent Trend in Biomass or Stock biomass declined rapidly through the 1960s, but the

+Proxy stock decline has been more gradual from 1970 through to

+2011.

 Recent Trend in Fishing Overall fishing mortality has shown a slow but continuous

-Intensity or Proxy decrease from since 2004.
+Intensity or Proxy decrease since 2004.

 Other Abundance Indices Recruitment is variable but has declined by 50% since the

 1950s.

 Trends in Other Relevant -

 Indicator or Variables

 Projections and Prognosis

-Stock Projections or Prognosis The stock is Likely to decline without management
+Stock Projections or Prognosis The stock is likely to decline without management

-intervention C
+intervention

 Probability of Current Catch or

 TACC causing Biomass to Soft Limit: Unknown

 remain below or to decline Hard Limit: Unknown

 below Limits

 Probability of Current Catch or

 TACC causing Overfishing to Unlikely (< 40%)

 continue or commence

-Assessment Methodology and E

-Assessment Type Level 1: Quantitative Stock assessr nent

-Assessment Method MULTIFAN-CL

-Assessment Dates Latest assessment: 2012 Vext assessment: 2017

-Overall assessment quality rank 1 - High Quality

-Main data inputs (rank) a) Japanese longline catches for

-1952-2011 revised downwards }

-by approximately 50%; 1 - High Quality

-b ) Nine revised and new

-standardised CPUE time series

-(with temporal CVs) derived

-from:

-aggregate catch-effort data

-for Japanese and Taiwanes e

-longline fisheries;

-operational catch-effort dat ta

-for the Australian longline

-fishery;

-operational catch-effort dat

-for the Australian and New 7

-Zealand recreational 1 High Ouglitu

-fisheries, and 1 - High Quality

-c) Size composition data for the

-Data not used (manle) Australian recreational fishery.
-1 - High Quality

-Data not used (rank) Changes to Model Structure and N/A

-Changes to Model Structure and Assumptions

-Assumptions Catch estimated from the most rece ent vears is uncertain as

-Major Sources of Uncertainty some catch has still not been report •

-Major Bources of Officertainty There are high levels of uncertainty regarding recruitment

-estimates and the resulting estimates of steepness.

-estimates and the resulting estillate of steephess.
+Assessment Methodology and Evaluation Assessment Type Level 1: Quantitative Stock assessment Assessment Method MULTIFAN-CL Assessment Dates Latest assessment: 2012 Next assessment: 2017 assessment: 2017 Overall assessment quality rank 1 - High Quality Main data inputs (rank) a) Japanese longline catches for 1952-2011 revised downwa by approximately 50%; b) Nine revised and new standardised CPUE time ser. (with temporal CVs) derived from: aggregate catch-effort da for Japanese and Taiwar longline fisheries; operational catch-effort for the Australian longling fishery; operational catch-effort for the Australian and N Zealand recreational fisheries, and c) Size composition data for the Australian recreational fisher or rds ies 1 ata nese data ne data few e ry.
+1 - High Quality 1 - High Quality1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - • ,• Major Sources of Uncertainty Catch estimated from the most recent years is uncertain as some catch has still not been reported.
+There are high levels of uncertainty regarding recruitment estimates and the resulting estimates of steepness.